SwethaTamatam/Foodie/README.md

 - Diagnostic
 - Can help to make our app https
 - Tree shake - remove unused code
+- dIFFERENT DEV AND PROD BUNDLES

 npx parcel index.html

 - npx will execute the package

 https://parceljs.org/

+browserlist - to make our app to support different browsers